stitchdata/docs/_replication/replication-methods/log-based-incremental-replication.md

     content: |
       {{ page.title }} may be a good fit if:

-      1. The database is a {{ page.supported-database-list }} database [that supports {{ page.title }}](#limitation-1--availability).
+      1. The database is a {{ page.supported-database-list | flatify | strip }} database [that supports {{ page.title }}](#limitation--availability).
-      2. Data is contained in a table, [not a view](#limitation-6--views-are-unsupported).
+      2. Data is contained in a table, [not a view](#limitation--views-are-unsupported).
-      3. Modifications to records are made only using [supported event types](#limitation-2--database-event-types).
+      3. Modifications to records are made only using [supported event types](#limitation--database-event-types).
       4. The structure of the table changes infrequently, if at all.
-Refer to the [Limitations section](#limitation-4--structural-changes) below for more info.
+Refer to the [Limitations section](#limitation--structural-changes) below for more info.
-      5. You're aware that, for PostgreSQL, only [master instances](#limitation-7--only-supports-master-instances-postgresql) support {{ page.title }} and that retaining [binary log files will increase the database's disk space usage](#limitation-6--disk-space-usage-postgresql).
+      5. You're aware that, for PostgreSQL, only [master instances](#limitation--only-supports-master-instances-postgresql) support {{ page.title }} and that retaining [binary log files will increase the database's disk space usage](#limitation--disk-space-usage-postgresql).

       If {{ page.title }} isn't appropriate, [Key-based Incremental Replication]({{ link.replication.key-based-incremental | prepend: site.baseurl }}) may be a suitable alternative.